Free shipping for Keiki Paste in the US

-The huge, glossy, dark-green leathery leaves of the Rubber Plant (Fiscus elastica) make it an attractive and unique addition to the home.
-It is tolerant of many growing conditions, and its care is simple.
-The rubber plant is an excellent choice for the new plant parent!
-They are the opposite of finicky and acclimate well to new environments.
+Plant lovers adore collecting the various types of rubber plants with their array of different colors.
+And no wonder - the huge, glossy, leathery leaves of the Rubber Plant (Fiscus elastica) make it an attractive and unique addition to the home.
+Rubber plants are tolerant of many growing conditions, and their care is simple.
+The opposite of finicky and acclimate well to new environments, The rubber plant is an excellent choice for new plant parents!

 This plant is also known as a rubber tree, rubber bush, or rubber fig. It gets its name from the white “rubber” sap that oozes from the leaves and stems if cut.
 The sap has a milky and latex-like consistency.
 It may irritate the skin, so be mindful when tending this plant.

-Only slightly different from “Robusta,” this cultivar has wider and larger dark-green leaves.
+Ficus elastica Decora – Only slightly different from Robusta, this cultivar has wider and larger dark-green leaves.
 The center vein of the leaves is red underneath and slightly white on top.
 The casing around the new leaves is also deep red.

-A rubber plant with all green leaves, which are rounder and smaller than the classic “Robusta."
+Ficus elastica Sophia – A rubber plant with all green leaves, which are rounder and smaller than the classic Robusta.

 Avoid placing in direct sunlight.
 Rubber plants prefer lots of indirect sunlight.
 The red varieties specifically benefit from lots of indirect light.
 Variegated varieties must have abundant indirect light, or the many-colored patterns won't appear.
 Green cultivars withstand a bit more shade and poorly lit locations.
 If left in the shade too long, though, they will become spindly.